-There is a lot more to the Philippines than just beaches and hopefully featured volunteer programs will inspire you to want to apply.
+There is a lot more to the Philippines than just beaches and hopefully our featured volunteer programs will inspire you to apply.
 You can join short and long term programs in places Cebu, Manila and also rural locations helping people, wildlife and the environment.

 Volunteer Programs in Philippines

 Search structured, low cost and free volunteer programs available to book all year round.